WHAT IS ACUPUNCTURE?

 HOW MANY TREATMENTS ARE NEEDED?

 The number of treatments varies with different conditions and individuals.
 Chronic problems generally require more treatments than recent ones.
 Some patients notice an immediate improvement after the first treatment, while other may not notice any effect until the seventh or eighth visit.
 A small number may notice a worsening of symptoms, as the body’s energies are returning to normal.
-This is not unusual and no need for alarm.
-Researchers internationally agree the usual number of treatmentS is between eight and sixteen, with a frequency of two to four times per week.
+This is not unusual and no need to worry.
+Researchers internationally agree the usual number of acupuncture treatments is between eight and sixteen, with a frequency of two to four times per week.

 WHAT CONDITIONS ARE TREATED?

 Acupuncture texts list well over one hundred different conditions that respond well to acupuncture.
-The World Health Organization has indicated acupuncture is effective in the following conditions (this is only a partial list of the conditions acupuncture has helped):
+The World Health Organization has indicated acupuncture effective in helping following conditions (this is only a partial list of the conditions acupuncture has helped):

 - Acute and chronic pain relief